Calendar of Events

 Screenwise: Guiding Teen Decision Making Through the Digital Age

 This training is designed for anyone helping young people navigate the online landscape.
 It covers strategies for supporting teens in managing online safety, sexting, and exposure to explicit content.
 With interactive activities and discussion, participants will learn how to ground themselves when talking about sensitive topics, helping teens form their own values and beliefs.
-The training views these issues through a legal and practical lens, empowering teens to make responsible digital decisions.
+Cost: $150

 Training for Educators